-Trustees are required to file a Summary Interim Asset Report (Form 3) at least every 180 days, unless the United States Trustee requires that it be filed more frequently.
+Trustees are required to file a Summary Interim Asset Report (Form 3) at least annually, unless the United States Trustee requires that it be filed more frequently.
 Form 3 is a summary listing of pending asset cases.
 It lists each case that is either expected to be or declared to be an asset case by the trustee, each case in which the trustee has received funds of the estate, and each case in which a no-asset report has not been filed and 60 days have passed since the initial examination of the debtor at the § 341(a) meeting.
-If the final account (TDR) or no-asset report was approved by the United States Trustee, or the case was converted, dismissed, or reassigned, during the current reporting period, the case is to be listed on Form 3 for that reporting period, but omitted from Form 3 for future reporting periods.
+If a final account (TDR) was submitted or an NDR was filed, or the case was converted, dismissed, or reassigned, during the current reporting period, the case is to be listed on Form 3 for that reporting period, but omitted from Form 3 for future reporting periods.
 Cases are entered in sequence by case number.